-The Community Development Quota (CDQ) Program was created by the NPFMC in 1992 to provide western Alaska communities an opportunity to participate in the BSAI fisheries that had been foreclosed to them because of the high capital investment needed to enter the fishery.
+The CDQ program was created by the Council in 1992 to provide western Alaska communities an opportunity to participate in the BSAI fisheries that had been foreclosed to them because of the high capital investment needed to enter the fishery.
 The program involves eligible communities who have formed six regional organizations, referred to as CDQ groups.
-There are 65 communities within a fifty-mile radius of the Bering Sea coastline who participate in the program.
-The CDQ program allocates a percentage of the BSAI quotas to CDQ groups, including pollock, halibut, P. cod (10% of total BSAI quota), crab and bycatch species.
+There are 65 communities within a 50- mile radius of the BS coastline who participate in the program.
+The CDQ program allocates a percentage of the BSAI quotas to CDQ groups, including pollock, halibut, Pacific cod (10% of total BSAI quota), crab and bycatch species (https://alaskafisheries.noaa.gov/sites/default/files/reports/annualmatrix2018.pdf).
+2019 CDQ allocations are reported in tables available at the following links: